Trump Guts Requirement That Employer Health Plans Pay For Birth Control

 Hobby Lobby's founder and CEO David Green told reporters in 2013, "Our family is now being forced to choose between following the laws of the land that we love or maintaining the religious beliefs that have made our business successful and have supported our family and thousands of our employees and their families."

 HHS officials said they don't expect many companies to seek waivers.
-They said the group seeking waivers will likely be limited to those approximately 200 companies and nonprofits that have already sued.
+They said the group seeking waivers will likely be limited to those about 200 companies and nonprofits that have already sued.

 But Palanker says the impact could be a lot bigger.
 There are a lot of large private companies, she says, whose owners may hold strong religious beliefs but did not want the publicity and expense of suing the federal government.